 The persons listed below are the current executive officers of the Company.
-Each is annually appointed by, and serves at the pleasure of, the Board.
+Each is appointed by, and serves at the pleasure of, the Board.

-Name Age Office Gary A. Shiffman 52 Chairman, Chief Executive Officer and President Jeffrey P. Jorissen 62 Executive Vice President, Treasurer, Chief Financial Officer and Secretary Brian W. Fannon 58 Executive Vice President and Chief Operating Officer Jonathan M. Colman 51 Executive Vice President
+Name Age Office Gary A. Shiffman 53 Chairman and Chief Executive Officer Karen J. Dearing 43 Executive Vice President, Treasurer, Chief Financial Officer and Secretary John B. McLaren 37 Executive Vice President and Chief Operating Officer Brian W. Fannon 59 President Jonathan M. Colman 52 Executive Vice President

 Background information for Gary A. Shiffman is provided under "Election of Directors," above.
-Background information for the other three executive officers is set forth below.
+Background information for the other four executive officers is set forth below.